dale-wilson/PyGmailAttachmentReader/README.md

 [Google has a web site for this](https://console.developers.google.com/apis/dashboard) or you can read more by searching for "Google OAuth2".

+When you register your application you will receive a "secrets" file.
+Store it in a safe place.
+Note that this is not as dangerous as storing a password.
+If someone gets a copy of your secrets file they can claim to be your application which counts against the limit Google keeps of how often you can run your application before you have to pay.

 #### Huh?
 Isn't GmailAttachmentReader already registered as an application?